lordvidex/blog/content/posts/my-programming-toolbox/index.md

 ## TypeScript
 {{<figure src="images/ts.png" height="200">}}
 Finally, developers were starting to see what I saw wrong in Javascript.
-I jumped on the train when Typescript came on board and some of the projects I worked on at [Paytrybe](https://paytrybe.com) were built with Typescript.
+I jumped on the train when Typescript came on board and some of the projects I worked on, at [Paytrybe](https://paytrybe.com) were built with Typescript.
+Typescript is a very nice language and I always advice backend developers to check out [NestJS](https://nestjs.com/).
+Nest is a progressive Node.js framework that uses Typescript and makes backend development a breeze.
+It utilises the power of decorators, generics, interfaces, dependency injection and many other OOP stuff and best practices, that JS was missing.
+If I had to build a LTS server in the shortest possible time, I'd use NestJS.

 ## Go
 {{<figure src="images/go.png" height="200">}}
 I started learning Go programming language in the summer of 2022 and my growth in the language has been extremely rapid.
 First, I learnt the syntax in less than two days, but I guess everyone has similar experiences learning Go because Go is a very simplistic and yet very powerful language.
 It's easy to get addicted to Go because it combines the best of many worlds.
 Currently, this is my *go-to* programming languge *(Sorry Java 🫠)*.
 I explained the reasons why I started learning Go here in [my other article.](https://lordvidex.live/posts/creating-go-cli/)
 Learning Go means that I had to learn about containerization, microservices, tooling and profiling..
 Go is very fascinating, and there is so much to learn writing Go.
 I have built a lot of end user applications as well as open source libraries in Go.
 I have also contributed to several open source Go libraries.
+You can check them out in my [Github repo.](https://github.com/lordvidex?tab=repositories&q=&type=&language=go&sort=)

 ## Docker
 {{<figure src="images/docker.png" width="200">}}